U.S. Visas

 Exceptions: There are no exceptions.

-Comments: Documents can no longer be obtained from the Kreiswehrersatzamt.
+Comments: Documents are no longer obtainable from the Kreiswehrersatzamt.

 Types Available (Regular, Diplomatic, Official, etc.):

-Temporary passport: A green booklet issued to individuals who urgently need a passport, but cannot wait the processing time needed to issue the ePass.
+Temporary passport: A green booklet issued to individuals who urgently need a passport but cannot wait for the ePass.

 Diplomatic passport: A dark blue booklet.